lmorchard/blog.decafbad.com/_posts/2009-01-23-7-facts-about-me.markdown

 2. We have [two ocicats][ocicats], littermates named [Puck][puck] and [Inanna][inanna].
 They're both [very cute][cute] and are [more awesome][awesome] than anyone else's cats.
 3. I have [sleep apnea][apnea], and use [a CPAP machine][cpap] every night.
 [If you snore, go get tested][snore].
 Heart disease, [of which my snoring father died][dad], is one of many possible consequences of untreated sleep apnea.
 4. [Although I have been a computer nerd since the age of 7][newly], I had the wild notion in starting college that I wanted to be [a journalist][ratreview] or a psychologist.
 Luckily, the web took off during my freshman year, which let me be a little of all the above.
 [I'm not sure why I ever thought I'd be anything other than a computer nerd][growup].
 6. I'm [a complete introvert][introvert] and though I work hard at being sociable, I need a day or two alone for every half-day or so spent being social.
 My main coping mechanism since even before my teenage years was to make friends from behind a keyboard and screen, and the internet has made that even more scalable as I've grown up.
-And now, I get to work that way tooâ€”HUGE SUCCESS!
+And now, I get to work that way too—HUGE SUCCESS!
 1. In my senior year of High School, I won 2nd place in [the Ayn Rand Institute's *The Fountainhead* essay contest][essay].
 This was the culmination of having read every scrap of Ayn Rand's writing I could get my hands on throughout High School.
 I used the money to take a summer trip to visit a friend who'd moved to Texas and to buy my [well used, now dead palmtop PC][palmtop].
 7. I like extremely hot spicy food, insanely hop-saturated beer, Irish whiskey, and fresh locally roasted coffee.